 Rheos Sunglasses makes shades specifically for water enthusiasts – these quality sunglasses not only look great but they also float – meaning they are perfect for those who are often out on the water whether it be surfing, stand up paddling, kayaking, fishing, sailing, or just lounging in the pool.
 We just received a pair to test out and the first 24 hours wearing them has been nice to say the least – they look sharp and the lens clarity is excellent.
 And because they are designed to be light enough to float, they feel like a feather when they’re on your head.
 Stay tuned for our full review in the coming days, but for now check out the Rheos line over at their website.

-The latest and greatest from the masters at GoPro, the GoPro Hero 9 is an amazingly innovative little camera.
+The latest and greatest from the masters at GoPro, the GoPro Hero 11 is an amazingly innovative little camera.
 Perfectly waterproof, this is an excellent camera to capture surf shots of yourself or your friends.
-And it’s not just for water sports, the GoPro Hero 9 shoots anything from the family pet to snowboarding to weddings to skateboarding to traveling.
-The Hero 9 updates almost every area of the GoPro camera, with a front and back touch screen, 4k resolution, and 30% more battery life.
-It’s also waterproof to 33 feet without a housing, which is a nice departure from previous GoPros.
-It also doubles the video capacity of the previous version of the camera, with 4k video at 60 frames per second and HD footage at 240 frames per second.
-That will make for some insane slow-motion shots.
+And it’s not just for water sports, the GoPro Hero 11 shoots anything from the family pet to snowboarding to weddings to skateboarding to traveling.
+The Hero 11 updates almost every area of the GoPro camera, with a front and back touch screen, 5.3k resolution at 60fps, 8x slow motion at 2.7k resolution, and 30% more battery life.
+It’s also waterproof to 33 feet with a new processor called the GP2, which they have dubbed a “system on a chip”.
+This means it has extremely fast performance compared to previous models.

 Open Roads Goods Surf Kit